nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Details include the **number of employees** in that particular department, employees who are **currently available**, employees who are **currently on leave**, and a table of employees in that department with their corresponding **performance ratings**.

 Simply enter the `view-department` command, followed by the name of the department (which is case-insensitive).

-This command results in one of the two cases below:

-**Case 1: Valid department name**

-If the department exists, the Display Panel will correctly display the summary of the department.
+If the department exists, the *Display Panel* will correctly display the summary of the department.

-**Case 2: Invalid department name**

-If the department name is invalid, the program will notify you through the result box, with a list of valid department name for easier reference.

 Format: `view-department DEPARTMENT`